 Proxy Account Fees and Auto-Renewal

 The cost of a proxy account for faculty and staff is $25 per fiscal year (July 1 to June 30).
 Student proxy accounts are free.
 There is no proration when accounts are requested or canceled mid-fiscal year, and refunds are not made for mid-year cancellations.
-Payment may be made through a Washington University departmental account, personal check or credit card.
+Payment may be made through a Washington University departmental account, personal check or cash.
 Proxy accounts automatically renew each fiscal year unless canceled.

 How to Request a Proxy Account